telliott99/MySwift2/chapter4/deck.rst

 The tests demonstrate our ability to generate a deck of cards, shuffle it, and then sort it.
 Also, we can deal out four hands and would be ready for a real card game.

 The command for compilation is complicated by the fact that we need Foundation.
 (We need it to get random numbers to use in shuffling the deck).
-When using this method, we need to tell the linker where to find the Foundation framework, in
+When using this method, we must tell the linker where to find the Foundation framework, in

 .. sourcecode:: bash